-I hope you all had a lovely Christmas!
-Now that the festivities are over and 2019 is rapidly approaching, I’ve been reflecting on the past year and making plans for the year ahead.
-As part of all of that, today I’m sharing the books that I read in 2018, both novels and non-fiction, and highlighting a few of my favourites!
+How was everyone’s Christmas?
+I hope you all enjoyed some happy holiday time.
+Now that the festivities are over and 2020 is just over the horizon, I’ve started planning for the new year and reflecting on 2019.
+As part of all of that, today I’m sharing the books that I read in 2019, and highlighting a few of my favourites!

 From the blurb: